The KPZ fixed point: TASEP

-and where\footnote{We have conjugated the kernel $K_t$ from \cite{borFerPrahSasam} by $2^x$ for convenience.
-The additional $X_0(n-k)$ in the power of 2 in the $\Psi^n_k$'s is also for convenience and is allowed because it just means that the $\Phi^n_k$'s have to be multiplied by $2^{X_0(n-k)}$.}
+and where\footnote{We have conjugated the kernel $K_t$ from \cite{borFerPrahSasam} by $2^x$ for later convenience (see \eqref{eq:path-int-kernel-TASEPgem} and the discussion following it).
+The additional $X_0(n-k)$ in the power of 2 in the $\Psi^n_k$'s has also been added for convenience, and is allowed because it just means that the $\Phi^n_k$'s have to be multiplied by $2^{X_0(n-k)}$.}